wenfengzhuo/wenfengzhuo-v3.github.io/_posts/Distributed Cache.md

 There are different definition of computing cluster.
 The definition of Cluster from Wikipedia is:
 > A **computer cluster** is a set of loosely or tightly connected computers that work together so that, in many respects, they can be viewed as a single system

 With this definition, we can tell from the architecture there are different setups of clusters.
 The *Front-End Cluster* repetitively exists in a region.
-In each such cluster, web servers co-locate with memcache serve
+In each such cluster, web servers co-locate with memcache servers.
+Notice that there is only a single storage cluster in a region.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5NDMxNjY2MywxMzE3NjYwNTMyLDY5MT
+eyJoaXN0b3J5IjpbLTczNTQ5NzY2NywxMzE3NjYwNTMyLDY5MT
 AwOTMyNCwxODUzNDkxNzVdfQ==
 -->